natmegsweden/meeg_course/tutorial_01a_preprocessing.md

 ## Advanced pre-processing: independent component analysis (ICA)
 Independent component analysis (ICA) is a decomposition method that breaks data into statistically independent components.
 ICA is useful for identifying patterns of activity that occur regularly in the data.
 ICA has many applications in MEG/EEG analysis.
 The most common use is to identify activity related to eye-blinks and heart-beats.
 These are part of the signal that we (usually) do not want.

 The code below shows how to remove eye-blinks and heart-beats from the MEG data.
+You can run the same steps for EEG.

 ```matlab
 %% Run ICA